-Evidence shows that any kind of altruistic act i.e. act of helping or sharing has a positive impact on our minds as well as emotional health.
+Evidence shows that any kind act i.e., the act of helping or sharing has a positive impact on our minds as well as emotional health.
 It not only reduces stress but improves mood, self-esteem and brings about feelings of happiness and a sense of purpose in life.
 Giving also evokes the feeling of gratitude, both, for the one who receives and the one who gives.

 This feeling is important for our overall well-being because research has found that gratitude is integral to happiness, health, and social bonds.
 Taking time to help a friend in need or volunteer in a charitable cause or help a sick relative does wonders to your physical as well as mental health.

 So, do not hold yourself back when you feel the need to reach out to others.